gabriela99/Calculating-Binary-Search/README.md

 ### Opening the notebook

-Once Jupyter is running in your browser, find and open the .ipynb file.
+Once Jupyter is running in your browser, find and open the Binary Search Algorithm.ipynb file.